Silke Ospelkaus: Research and career

 In 2009, Ospelkaus returned to Germany, where she was made a group leader at the Max Planck Institute of Quantum Optics.
 She investigates the behaviour of atomic and molecular gases at ultra-cold temperatures.
 In particular, ultra-cold molecular gases offer hope to better understand chemical processes.
 She has investigated two species atomic quantum gases mixtures, from which she can prepare polar molecules in a degenerate state.

 By cooling hot samples of sodium and potassium, Ospelkaus is able to study exotic phenomena such as hyperfine ro-vibrational electronic interactions.
 She first combines Zeeman slowing with two-dimensional magneto-optical trapping, and once the atoms are cooled below the Doppler limit, loads them into a magnetic quadrupole trap.
 At this stage, microwave evaporation cools the sodium, which results in the sympathetic cooling of potassium.
-At ≈ 10µK, interactions between the sodium and magnesium become increasingly strong, and further cooling demands more sophisticated tools.
+At ≈ 10 μK, interactions between the sodium and magnesium become increasingly strong, and further cooling demands more sophisticated tools.
 These include magnetic Feshbach resonance.

 Ospelkaus has demonstrated laser cooling to study diatomic molecules.
 She achieves this cooling using direct laser cooling and buffer gas cooling.
 Ultra-cold molecules are essentially stationary, which allows for their structure-property relationships to be studied at ultra-high precision.
 Dense gases of these molecules exhibit quantum behaviour, which allows for investigations into superconductivity.

 Ospelkaus uses molecular spectroscopy to understand the quantum states of alkali metal – alkaline earth metal atomic gases.
 In 2022, she was awarded a European Research Council consolidator grant.